GoogleCloudPlatform/apigee-samples/monolith-to-microservices-based-on-paths/README.md

 # Monolith to Microservice Migration based on Paths

-This sample shows how Apigee can be used as a façade to facilitate the migration from a monolith to a microservice architecture.
+This sample shows how Apigee can be used as a facade to facilitate the migration from a monolith to a microservice architecture.

 ## About the migration scenario